-Registrar of Shipping
+188 Registrar of Shipping

-- (1) There is to be an officer known as the Registrar of Shipping who is to be appointed by, and may be removed by, the Committee. - (2) The Registrar shall exercise the functions conferred on him by this Law and shall keep records and perform other duties as the Committee may direct. - (3) The Committee may appoint persons to perform on behalf of the Registrar such of his functions, other than those under Part 3, as the Committee or the Registrar may direct. - (4) The Committee may remove a person so appointed.
+- (1) There is to be an officer known as the Registrar of Shipping who is to be appointed by, and may be removed by, the Minister. - (2) The Registrar shall exercise the functions conferred on him or her by this Law and shall keep records and perform other duties as the Minister may direct. - (3) The Minister may appoint persons to perform on behalf of the Registrar such of his or her functions, other than those under Part 3, as the Minister or the Registrar may direct. - (4) The Minister may remove a person so appointed.

-Shipping masters
+189 Shipping masters

-- (1) The Committee may appoint shipping masters to exercise the functions conferred on them by this Law. - (2) The Committee may remove a person so appointed.
+- (1) The Minister may appoint shipping masters to exercise the functions conferred on the Minister by this Law. - (2) The Minister may remove a person so appointed.

-Transmission of documents to Registrar
+190 Transmission of documents to Registrar

-- (1) A shipping master or a customs officer shall, with regard to all documents that are delivered or transmitted to, or retained by, him under this Law - - (a) take charge of them and keep them for such time, if any, as may be necessary for the purpose of settling any business arising at the place where the documents come into his possession, or for another purpose; - (b) if required, produce them for any of those purposes, and then transmit them to the Registrar. - (2) The Registrar shall retain documents transmitted to him under paragraph (1) for such period as the Committee may direct.
+- (1) A shipping master or a customs officer shall, with regard to all documents that are delivered or transmitted to, or retained by, him or her under this Law - (a) take charge of them and keep them for such time, if any, as may be necessary for the purpose of settling any business arising at the place where the documents come into his or her possession, or for another purpose; - (b) if required, produce them for any of those purposes, - and then transmit them to the Registrar. - (2) The Registrar shall retain documents transmitted to him or her under paragraph (1) for such period as the Minister may direct.

-Returns etc. to Committee
+191 Returns etc. to Minister

-- (1) A shipping master shall - - (a) make and send to the Committee any return or report on a matter relating to Jersey shipping or seamen that it may require;
+- (1) A shipping master shall - (a) make and send to the Minister any return or report on a matter relating to Jersey shipping or seamen that the Minister may require; - (b) when required by the Minister to do so, produce to the Minister any log-book or other document delivered to him or her under this Law. - (2) A surveyor of ships shall make any return to the Minister that the Minister may require with respect to - (a) the build, dimensions, draught, burden, speed and room for fuel of a ship surveyed by him or her;

-- (b) when required by the Committee to do so, produce to it any log-book or other document delivered to him under this Law. - (2) A surveyor of ships shall make any return to the Committee that it may require with respect to - - (a) the build, dimensions, draught, burden, speed and room for fuel of a ship surveyed by him; - (b) the nature and particulars of machinery and equipment of such a ship. - (3) The owner, any charterer, master and engineer of a ship being surveyed shall each, when required to do so, give to a surveyor all information and assistance within his power that the surveyor requires for the purpose of a return under paragraph (2). - (4) An owner, any charterer, master or engineer who fails, without reasonable excuse, to comply with a requirement made under paragraph (3) commits an offence and is liable to a fine at level 3 on the standard scale.49
+- (b) the nature and particulars of machinery and equipment of such a ship. - (3) The owner, any charterer, master and engineer of a ship being surveyed shall each, when required to do so, give to a surveyor all information and assistance within his or her power that the surveyor requires for the purpose of a return under paragraph (2). - (4) An owner, any charterer, master or engineer who fails, without reasonable excuse, to comply with a requirement made under paragraph (3) commits an offence and is liable to a fine at level 3 on the standard scale.

-Forms
+192 Forms